 Nevertheless, if you have no better place to put the sub, you can follow some basic principles that we will discuss here to avoid the drawbacks and meet your entertainment needs.

 Why Is It Not Recommended to Put a Subwoofer Behind Your TV?

 Many people place their subwoofer behind their TV and it doesn’t seem to cause any issues, so many people will tell you doing so is OK.

-If you place your subwoofer behind your TV, you will likely get poor quality bass output.
+If you place your subwoofer behind your TV, you will likely get poor-quality bass output.
 This is particularly true if the distance between the TV and the subwoofer is too small.

-If you have to place the sub behind the TV, you need to get the exact distance that best suits your needs by making trial and error your friend.
+If you have to place the sub behind the TV, you need to get the exact distance that best suits your needs by making trial and error with your friend.

 To properly understand why putting a subwoofer behind a TV is often not the best solution, consider the following cons of placing your subwoofer behind your TV:

 1. Room Acoustics and Interference

 Many people will make the point that bass sound waves are omnidirectional so it shouldn’t matter where you place your subwoofer.
 By this they mean bass waves radiate in all directions.